-Researchers spot molecular control switch for preterm lung disordersMarch 20th, 2013 by Karen N. Peart in Medical research /
+Researchers spot molecular control switch for preterm lung disordersMarch 20, 2013 by Karen N. Peart in Medicine & Health / Medical research

 (Medical Xpress)—Researchers at Yale School of Medicine have made major discoveries that could lead to new treatments for lung disorders in premature babies.
 In a mouse study, the team located key molecules that switch on stress pathways in preterm lung disorders, and also found that when parts of these pathways were blocked with a pain drug, lung damage was prevented or reversed.